awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Example values: `1h` \(Valid time units are "ns", "us" \(or "µs"\), "ms", "s", "m", and "h"\.\)
 Default value on Linux: `3h`
 Default value on Windows: `3h`
 Time to wait from when a task is stopped until the Docker container is removed\.
 As this removes the Docker container data, be aware that if this value is set too low, you may not be able to inspect your stopped containers or view the logs before they are removed\.
-The minimum duration is `1m`; any value shorter than 1 minute is ignored\.
+The minimum duration is `1s`; any value shorter than 1 second is ignored\.

 `ECS_CONTAINER_STOP_TIMEOUT`
 Example values: `10m` \(Valid time units are "ns", "us" \(or "µs"\), "ms", "s", "m", and "h"\.\)